-EUPT-Organizers and External Consultants
+EUPT-Organisers and Scientific Committee

-EUPTs are organised by individual EURLs or by more than one EURL in joint collaboration.
+EUPTs are organised by individual EURLs, or by more than one EURL, in joint collaboration.

-An Organising Team is appointed from the EURL(s) in charge.
-This team is responsible for all administrative and technical matters concerning the organisation of the PT, e.g. PT-announcement; production of Test Item and Blank Item; undertaking of homogeneity and stability tests; packing and shipment of the Test Item, handling and evaluation of the results and method information submitted by the participants and the drafting of the preliminary and general reports.
+An Organising Team is appointed by the EURL(s) in charge.
+This team is responsible for all administrative and technical matters concerning the organisation of the PT, e.g. the PT-announcement, production of Test Item and Blank Material, the undertaking of homogeneity and stability tests, packing and shipment of the Test Item and Blank Material, handling and evaluation of the results and method information submitted by the participants and the drafting of the preliminary and final reports.

-To complement the internal expertise of the EURLs a group of external consultants named EUPT-Scientific Committee (EUPT-SC)6 has been established and approved by DG SANCO.
-The EUPT-SC consists of expert scientists with long-term experience in PTs and/or pesticide residue analysis.
-The actual composition of the EUPT-SC, the affiliation of each member and the topics each member is consulted are listed in the EURL-Website.
-They will also be listed in the Specific Protocol and the Final Report of each EUPT.
+To complement the internal expertise of the EURLs, a group of external consultants that form the EUPT-Scientific Committee (EUPT-SC)5 has been established and approved by DG-SANTÉ.
+The EUPT-SC consists of expert scientists with many years of experience in PTs and/or pesticide residue analysis.
+The actual composition of the EUPT-SC, the affiliation of each member is shown on the EURL-Website.
+The members of the EUPT-SC will also be listed in the Specific Protocol and the Final Report of each EUPT.